stevana/stateful-pbt-with-fakes/README.md

         Got: Done

-Notice how the trace shows the intermediate states, making it easy to verify that it’s indeed a correct solution to the puzzle[^3].
+Notice how the trace shows the intermediate states, making it easy to verify that it's indeed a correct solution to the puzzle[^3].

 ### Parallel property-based testing in ~230 LOC

-Let’s now turn our focus to parallel property-based testing.
+Let's now turn our focus to parallel property-based testing.

 Debugging buggy concurrent code is not fun.
 The main reason for this is that the threads interleave in different ways between executions, making it hard to reproduce the bug and hard to verify that a bug fix actually worked.

-Ideally we’d like to make working with concurrent code as pleasant as the sequential stateful case and without the user having to write any additional test code.
+Ideally we'd like to make working with concurrent code as pleasant as the sequential stateful case and without the user having to write any additional test code.